djon3s/magnet_watch/README.md

 magnet_watch
 ============

-watch pages for new magnet links
+watch pages for new magnet links.

 example: if you have a page full of magnet links ordered chronologically by upload date and want to a new one when it appears, you can run this script.